-- 1. For applications based on previous study, a certified copy of your Academic Transcript will need to be submitted along with unit documentation that includes the aims and objectives of the unit, syllabus outline, contact hours, texts and assessment information.
-Certificates or transcripts that are photocopied will need to be certified as a copy of the original by an acceptable certifier (Justice of the Peace, Commissioner of Declaration). - 2.
-For applications based on previous experience, letters of support from current/previous employers will need to be included.
-Letters should include duties performed, length of tenure, position and contact details of the writer.
+- 1. For applications based on previous study, a certified copy of your Academic Transcript will need to be submitted along with subject/unit documentation that includes the aims and objectives of the subject/unit, syllabus outline, contact hours, texts and assessment information.
+Certificates or transcripts that are photocopied will need to be certified as a copy of the original by an acceptable certifier (Justice of the Peace, Commissioner of Declaration). - For applications based on previous experience, letters of support from current/previous employers that document competence in subject learning outcomes will need to be provided.
+Letters should also include duties performed, length of tenure, position and contact details of the writer.